• Skip to primary navigation

 Prepare Components:

-• Identify the values for resistors R1, R2, capacitors C1, C2 and transistors based on your design requirements.
+• Identify the values for resistors R1, R2, capacitors C1, C2 and transistors based on the design requirements.

-• Connect the positive and negative terminals of the power supply to the breadboard.
+• Connect the power supplies positive and negative connections to the breadboard.

 • Connect the transistors to create a free running multivibrator circuit.

-• Connect the collectors, emitters and bases as needed.
+• Connect the collectors, emitters and bases as shown in circuit diagram.

 Capacitor Configuration: